I Shall Be Released: Reception

 Rolling Stone magazine ranked "I Shall Be Released" 6th on a list of the "100 Greatest Bob Dylan Songs".
 An article accompanying the list calls it a "simple, evocative tale of a prisoner yearning for freedom" and a "rock hymn [that] was part of a conscious effort by Dylan to move away from the sprawling imagery of his mid-Sixties masterpieces".
 It also describes the original Basement Tapes version thusly: "The rough church of the organ and guitar frame Dylan's urgent nasal prayer, until Richard Manuel's keening harmony illuminates the chorus, like sunlight pouring through a stained-glass window".

 Live performances

-According to his website, Dylan performed the song 491 times in concert between its live debut in 1975 and its last outing in 2008.
+According to his website, Dylan performed the song 491 times in concert between its live debut in 1975 and 2008, followed by a long hiatus before being played as the final song of the June 9, 2026 show at the Cuthbert Amphitheater, Eugene, Oregon.
 It has been common for Dylan to perform it as a duet with touring partners or musical artists he is sharing a bill with.
 This has been the case with, among others, Willie Nelson, Norah Jones, Elvis Costello, Joni Mitchell, Van Morrison, The Band, Jerry Garcia Band and Amos Lee.

 In 1999, Sarah McLachlan and a variety of other artists sang it together several times and as the closing number at Lilith Fair.
 This version was recorded and shown in the 2025 film Lilith Fair: Building a Mystery.